-Campus Pals is a group of students who meet on Mondays from 3 pm - 5 pm in the Chapel to mentor at-risk middle school students.
-They help with homework, have an after school snack and play games with the students who come to the Ashford campus as part of the Clinton Community School District's Study Connection program.
+Campus Pals is a group of students who meet weekly to mentor at-risk middle school students.
+They help with homework, have an after school snack and play games with the students who come to the Clinton campus as part of the Clinton Community School District's Study Connection program.

 Members receive training in dealing with students with behavioral issues and/or learning disabilities.
 At Campus Pals the middle school students have the experience of being exposed to life on a college campus, positive role models and the additional education support that they need.
 The college students also reap the benefits of the relationship by having a young person who looks to them for guidance.
 Ashford mentors help the mentees develop a more positive attitude toward school, achieve higher grades, improve their relationship with adults and peers, better express their feelings, and develop higher levels of self-confidence.